alharbirajaa/Flight-Management-Database/README.md

 -Boarding

 ## Language Used
--SQL
+SQL

 ## Software Used
-- MySQL: The project utilizes MySQL as the relational database management system.
+MySQL: The project utilizes MySQL as the relational database management system.

 ## Usage
 Change, Delete, or Add any values you need to be added.

+## Important Note
+For each query we defined it as “Use flight_management”.